WangLabHKUST/FLORA/README.md

 ### Step 5: Functional Prediction

+FLORA predicted the potential functions of lncRNA(s) based on expression data.  **functionalPrediction.R** provides different correlation methods(Pearson, Spearman correlation, Distance) to construct network, which can also further combines with the gene transcriptional network.
+Later, all the genes with significant associations with the lncRNA are selected to perform Gene Ontology (GO) enrichment analysis with g-profiler.
+This step will output the list of genes with significant associations with the lncRNA (LINCX.net.txt) and the enriched GO terms of the genes associated with the lncRNA (LINCX.GO.txt and LINCX.GO.pdf).

-FLORA predicted the potential functions of lncRNAs by considering that are in the transcriptional network.
-Firstly, gene transcriptional network can be constructed by **ARACNe-AP** software (https://github.com/califano-lab/ARACNe-AP) based on normalized expression data.
+Optional, gene transcriptional network can be constructed by **ARACNe-AP** software (https://github.com/califano-lab/ARACNe-AP) based on normalized expression data.
 To obtain a stable network, 100 reproducible bootstraps were performed and consolidated (time-consuming step, we recommend network construction in parallel on high-performance clusters; example code provided below).

 Example code for ARACNe-AP:
 ```